Summer 2024 Applications are now open!

 For application assistance visit our helpful info site here.

-1. Complete the online application once open.
+Complete the Wisconsin Intensive Summer Language Institutes (WISLI) 2024 Common Application.
 Please fill in all the information requested and then click “Submit” at the bottom of the page.

-- Foreign Language and Area Studies (FLAS) awards through IRIS NRC: MEDLI students are highly encouraged if eligible to apply for a FLAS award through IRIS NRC.
-Link to apply: https://flas.wisc.edu/
+- Foreign Language and Area Studies (FLAS) awards through UW-Madison: MEDLI students are highly encouraged if eligible to apply for a FLAS award.
+Students may apply for FLAS funding through multiple centers.
+Deadline to apply is February 14, 2024.
+Apply at https://flas.wisc.edu/.

 - WISLI Tuition Scholarship, Madison Gateway Scholarship & Other Funding Opportunities: https://medli.wisc.edu/funding-2/